Fauna tour

 API delivery model

 Fauna uses stateless, token-based authentication.
-Each transaction is an independently authenticated request to the global Query HTTP API endpoint.
+Each query is an independently authenticated request to the global Query HTTP API endpoint.

-Fauna routes and authorizes transactions using an authentication secret, scoped to a specific database.
-Fauna uses replicas and intelligent routing to ensure transactions have low latency.
+Fauna routes and authorizes queries using an authentication secret, scoped to a specific database.
+Fauna uses replicas and intelligent routing to ensure queries have low latency.

 Create an authentication secret